Jill Biden heads back to classroom as a working first lady

 “She sees it up close and personally and now, in the position as first lady, not only does she give voice to that from a place of understanding, she has an opportunity to create a platform and to have influence,” said Becky Pringle, president of the National Education Association.

-President Joe Biden told teachers attending the NEA’s annual meeting that he learned about what they were going through by watching his wife as she learned how to teach online.
+President Joe Biden told teachers attending the NEA’s annual meeting that he learned about what they were going through by watching his wife learn how to teach online.

 “It gave me an appreciation firsthand that I thought I had, but I wouldn’t have had had I not seen it,” he said at the July meeting.
 “And then going out and teaching — she was working four or five hours a day, getting ready to teach, putting her lesson plans together … a different way.”

-In 1976, a year after she met and began dating then-U.S. Sen. Biden, Jill Biden started teaching English at a Roman Catholic high school in Wilmington, Delaware.
+Jill Biden started teaching English at a Roman Catholic high school in Wilmington, Delaware, in 1976, a year after she met and began dating then-U.S. Sen. Biden.
 She later taught at a psychiatric hospital and at Delaware Technical Community College.

 She earned two master’s degrees and a doctorate in educational leadership during those years.